rafael-santiago/macgonuts/doc/Codingstyle.md

 1. It does what it must do.
 2. It does not add mess, confusion or even unstability nor bugs in the previous stuff.
-3. It ships what it promises in a simple (but not simpler) way.
+3. It ships what it promises in a simple (but not hollow claimed "simple") way.
 In other words, you have used Occam's razor principle on it.
 4. It is being well tested.
 5. It must not be tied up with some compiler or toolchain to work on.
 The opposite would be an example of lousy engineering, here.
 More concepts, less dependencies is what we love.